Kuala Pilah (town): Ulu Bendul

+Mount Angsi

+The summit of Mount Angsi is the main attraction, with height at 825 metres above sea level, accessible through an 8.89km trail from Bukit Putus.
+There are long cabins for mountain climbers, tracks for hikers and jungle paths for the adventures.

+Python Park

+Python Park (in Malay "Taman Ular Sawa") is situated in compartment 45 of the Angsi Forest within the Ulu Bendul Eco-Forest Park, the 4-hectare Ulu Bendul Python Park aims to collect and safeguard endangered snake species, particularly pythons.
+The park's establishment is expected to enhance Ulu Bendul Recreational Forest's appeal as an eco-tourist destination.
+It was opened to public in March 2008.

+Among the python species that is available in the python park are the Colombia Rainbow boa (Epicratus cenchria maurus), Brazilian Rainbow boa (Epicratus cenchria chenchria), Green anaconda (Eunectes murinus), Carpet python (Morelia spilota), Sumatran short-tailed python (Python curtus), Green Burmese python (Python molurus bivittatus), and Reticulated python (Python reticulatus).

-The Martin Lister memorial
+Martin Lister memorial arch

 On the main road is a Chinese-styled arch dedicated to Martin Lister, who was the first British Resident of Negeri Sembilan, commemorating his effort in ending the intermittent violent conflict between Chinese secret societies then rampant among the migrant Chinese populace.
-Lister was killed by his enemies in the nearby hills at Ulu Bendul.
+Lister died in 1897 in Suez from deteriorating health.

 Transportation

 The town itself serves as the main stopover point for transport routes.

 Car

 Kuala Pilah is perhaps being famous for being an important rest town for travellers using Federal Route 9, which runs through downtown Kuala Pilah.
 This highway, beginning in Tampin near the Negeri Sembilan-Malacca border and ending in Karak in western Pahang, is the main route for motorists from Malacca and Negeri Sembilan heading to the east coast states of Pahang, Terengganu and Kelantan while bypassing Kuala Lumpur/the Klang Valley.

 Meanwhile, Kuala Pilah is connected to the state capital, Seremban by Federal Route 51.